 After an early breakfast we will be transported to Nakop.
-The trail starts with a 1 200m climb over the first 4km, traversing the Baviaanskloof Mountains, followed by a 7km descent into the Kloof.
-Overnight accommodation is 3km further on the farm Doringkloof in an old farmhouse.
-A cooked dinner is enjoyed around the large dining table, a well deserved treat after a challenging day!
+The trail starts with a 400m climb over the first 4km, traversing the Baviaanskloof Mountains, followed by a 7km descent into the Kloof.
+Overnight accommodation is 3km further on the farm Doringkloof in an old farmhouse where we will braai for dinner.

 The trail starts through some farmland before you tackle the first short uphill for the day.
-Soon civilazation is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjandokloofs.
+Soon civilization is forgotten and you start the traverse of the Kouga Mountain Range, with unimpeded views into the Klein Kommando and Tjando Kloofs.
 You move from thorntrees to aloes, cycads, proteas and spekboom, and 95 bird species have been counted here.

-At 26km this is the longest day of the hike, the last few kilometres into a kloof to get to Modderhuisie at Entkraal, and we all sleep in tents.
+The last few kilometres is into a kloof to get to Modderhuisie at Entkraal, and we all sleep in a small outpost.
 As this venue is extremely remote, we all will help with making fire and food.

 After another hearty breakfast we pack up and leave for Oyster Bay, a transfer and rest day.
 If you need to restock on anything, you can do so in Kareedouw.
-We will stop at the Oudebosch Farmstall for a light lunch before we book into the Oyster Bay Beach Lodge.
+You will book into the Oyster Kaya in Oyster Bay.

 You will explore the coastline between Oyster Bay and Thysbaai, an out and back trail.
 At Thysfontein, a little beach with a holiday cottage, you might find spoor of the cape clawless otter.
 The trail continues past a rock gully, where if it is low tide, you can see circular rock walls in the water – it is ancient Koi-San fish traps, more than 2 000 years old.